jhu-library-applications/catalyst-ansible/README.md

 touch ~/.ssh/catalyst-ansible/vault_password_file
 ```

-Go to lastpass, find the vault password, and put it in the file
+Go to lastpass, search for "catalyst-ansible" to retrieve the vault password, and put it in the vault_password_file file

 Install the required roles.
 You may check the `requirements.yml` file for details.